NamDo8467/GradeManagementTool/README.md

 npm install
 ```

-Create your .env file and add the database connection.
+Making the connection to database,create your .env file, paste the code below.
 Change the "username" and "password" to your own

  ```bash